A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-We are now ready to introduce the perturbation method underlying our diagrammatic method, which we refer to as the quantum harmonic balance (QHB) due to its analogy to the harmonic balance method in classical nonlinear dynamics \cite{nayfeh1995}.
+We are now ready to introduce the perturbation method underlying our diagrammatic method, which we refer to as the quantum harmonic balance (QHB), because of its analogy to the harmonic balance method in classical nonlinear dynamics \cite{nayfeh1995}.
 The starting point of the QHB is the Heisenberg equation of motion for the operator $\op{a}$ submitted to the Hamiltonian $\hat{H}$ in \cref{eq:H-tran}:

 Under the drive, the evolution of $\op a$ exhibits distinct time-scales: a \textit{slow} evolving dynamics on the time-scale of $\delta$ and $g_m/\hbar^{\frac{m}{2}-1}$, and a \textit{fast} oscillating one comparable to the drive oscillation at frequency $\omega_d$.
 In many driven systems, the nonlinear processes of interest happen on a relatively slow time-scale\footnote{For instance, the Rabi oscillation frequency between two nearby levels in a quantum nonlinear system is usually much lower than the Larmor frequency inducing the transition.} while the fast dynamics is considered a secondary ``micromotion''.
 While this separation of time-scales provides simplification in describing the driven nonlinear dynamics, it is important to recognize that the slow dynamics and the micromotion couple to each other through the oscillator's nonlinearity.
-Therefore, the goal here --- as in high frequency perturbation theories in general \cite{venkatraman2021} --- is to seek a frame transformation placing the relevant dynamics at the forefront.
-In this frame, we denote the transformed bosonic operators as $\op{\cu A}$ and $\op{\cu A}^\dagger$.
-If their dynamics is generated by a time-independent ``Kamiltonian" $\op K$ through the equation of motion:
+Therefore, the goal here --- as in high frequency perturbation theories in general \cite{venkatraman2021} --- is to seek a frame transformation $\hat a\rightarrow\hat{\mathcal A}$ placing the relevant dynamics at the forefront.
+In this sought-after frame, the dynamics of the transformed operators $\hat{\mathcal A}, \hat{\mathcal{A}^\dagger}$ should be generated by a time-independent hermitian ``Kamiltonian" \cite{goldstein2002} $\op K$ through the equation of motion:

-we then call $\op K$ as the static effective Hamiltonian.
-It is important to note that, when writing \cref{eq:K-eom}, we have made the assumption that the frame transformation preserves the form of the equation of motion and the symplectic structure, i.e., $[\op{\cu A}, \op{\cu A}^\dagger]= [\op a, \op a^\dagger] = \hbar$.
-These assumptions imply the canonicity of the frame transformation, which is a critical feature of our method.
-Later in the text, we will provide verification and discuss this in greater detail.